space-station-os/demo_aocs_control_model/README.md

 - Consider a more complex body shape and inertia parameters
 - Add a NMPC controller to adjust the attitude with CMGs and later on with thrusters
 - Add rotational inertial frame
+- Calculate root-locus and bode-plot to design compensator and tune PID controller

 ## Future Work
 Subsequent phases will expand on nonlinear and adaptive control strategies, fault-tolerant mechanisms, and advanced functionalities aligned with real-world space station requirements.
 We'll also probably design a **reinforcement learning** approach for steering of variable Speed CMGs.